ifm/documentation/Firmware/ReleaseNotes/FW_0.16.x_Release_Notes.md

 ### Connectivity:
 + **USB support**
     + USB flash thumb drive / USB SSD support: `fat32` and `ext4` support.
 For `ext4` the VPU `oem` user id needs write access
-    + automounting of USB devices (may require reformatting)
+    + auto-mounting of USB devices (may require reformatting)
 + **CAN**
 + **ETH**
     + fallback IP if DHCP is selected for ETH0 and ETH1 and no DHCP server is present